kdenno/BurgerBuilder/README.md

 ## BurgerBuilder

-A React-Redux fictional burger restaurant app for users to select ingredients as they build burgers on order
+A React-Hooks fictional burger restaurant app for users to select ingredients as they build burgers on order

 ### Run App